 - ½ Teaspoon Cinnamon

-- Put all ingredients in a saucepan (except honey) and heat.
+Put all ingredients in a saucepan (except sweetener) and heat.